 - 2 medium potatoes, chopped into bite-sized pieces

-- Cheese - select one of these 3 options: 10 ounces Velveeta, cut into 6 pieces, or 14 slices American cheese slices, or 10 ounces medium cheddar cheese, shredded
+- 10 oz Cheese - select one of these 3 options: Velveeta, cut into 6 pieces, or 14 slices American cheese slices, or 10 ounces medium cheddar cheese, shredded

 - ⅓ cup ketchup

-- Assorted condiments: Pickles, diced fresh onions or scallions, black or green olives, crispy-cooked bacon crumbles, more shredded cheese (try bleu cheese), fresh tomatoes
+- pickles, diced fresh onions or scallions, black or green olives, crispy-cooked bacon crumbles, more shredded cheese (try bleu cheese), fresh tomatoes

 - Croutons or homemade crostinis, to simulate a classic bun

-- Add teaspoon of oil to bottom of a large pot.
-Heat to medium and add onions, celery and garlic.
+- Add 1 teaspoon of oil to bottom of a large pot.
+Heat to medium and add 1 onions, ½ cup celery and 2 cloves garlic.
 Cook about 2 minutes to release flavors.
-Add ground beef and continue to cook until meat is browned.
+Add 1 pound ground beef and continue to cook until meat is browned.
 Drain fat.

-- Sprinkle the dried basil over beef mixture and then sprinkle 2 tablespoons of flour over as well; cook and stir 2 minutes.
-Stir in broth and potatoes.
+- Sprinkle 1 teaspoon dried basil over beef mixture and then sprinkle 2 Tablespoons of flour over as well; cook and stir 2 minutes.
+Stir in 5 cups broth and 2 potatoes.
 Bring to a boil, stirring occasionally; reduce heat.
 Simmer, covered, about 10 minutes or until potatoes are tender.

-- Stir in diced tomatoes, cheese, tomato paste, ketchup and mustard.
+- Stir in 14.5 ounces diced tomatoes, 10 ounces cheese, 6 ounces tomato paste, ⅓ cup ketchup and 3 Tablespoons mustard.
 Cook and stir until cheese melts and soup comes to a gentle boil.
 Stir in milk and heat through.

 - Serve with desired condiments.